puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/chromium.md

 - Browser sessions
 - Favicons
 - Shortcuts
+- Cache
-- Retrospect - A powerful capability that timelines all artifacts.
+- Retrospect - A powerful capability that timelines all browser artifacts.
 It is based on [Hindsight](https://github.com/obsidianforensics/hindsight)

 ## Collection